BrendanNolan/algorithms/algorithms.md

 leaf, RBTs ensure that no such path is more than twice as long as any other, so that the tree is approximately balanced.

-**Note:** When discussing red-RBTs, we shall consider all actual nodes to be "internal", by the convention that a node which has no left child (or right child or parent) has _NIL_ as its left child (or right child or parent).
+**Note:** When discussing RBTs, we shall consider all actual nodes to be "internal", by the convention that a node which has no left child (or right child or parent) has _NIL_ as its left child (or right child or parent).